 French doors are a common sight opening up to back decks or patios.
-French doors are hinged double doors, typically with large glass panels, so Fort Lauderdale homeowners have a substantial opportunity to improve their style and light control.
+Since they’re double doors, hinged, and typically have large glass panels Fort Lauderdale homeowners have a substantial opportunity to improve their style and light control.
 French doors open and shut a lot, so they need a durable window treatment that will still let you regulate the amount of light you let come through the window.

 The Sunburst recommendation for French door window treatments: Plantation shutters.
 Because they’re installed directly onto the frame and are very damage-resistant, shutters are the perfect accompaniment to French doors.
 Their timeless style and energy-efficiency are extra perks for your French door.

 Octagonal windows are some of the most appealing and attention-grabbing windows we see in Fort Lauderdale homes.
 With their unique shape, homeowners would be remiss to cover them up with a standard shaped window treatment like blinds or curtains.
 Alternatively, go with a window treatment that can be customized to the window’s unique geometry so you’ll always reap the benefits of your octagonal window.

 The Sunburst recommendation for octagon window treatments: Plantation shutters and window film.
 Shutters are customized to fit snugly within an octagonal window frame, bolstering its unique shape and looks.
 Similarly, window film applies directly to the window pane, maintaining the octagonal window’s awesome shape on full display.